 Founder/Chief Human Officer

-Hydrant Club’s Chief Canine Officer Cathy Brooks eschews the label of “dog whisperer” people seem to like to apply to her work.
+Hydrant Club’s Chief Human Officer (aka Founder and Owner) Cathy Brooks eschews the label of “dog whisperer” people seem to like to apply to her work.

-She prefers to call herself a “canine conversationalist” whose focus is teaching people how to communicate with their dogs in a language the dog already understands.
-She does this through leading seminars and classes on “canine linguistics” as well as one-on-one and group classes teaching everything from behavioral modification to basic and advanced obedience.
+She prefers to call herself a “canine counselor” whose focus is teaching people how to communicate with their dogs in a language the dog already understands.
+She does this through leading seminars and classes on “canine linguistics” as well as customized, one-on-one dog training classes teaching everything from behavioral modification to dog obedience.

 Her career communicating with dogs began early.
 When asked when it started, Cathy smiles and replies that she was raised by wolves … kind of.